-Did you know that plastic dinnerware contains harmful chemicals that contribute to early puberty, low sperm count, hyperactivity, and aggressiveness, to name a few?
-That’s why it’s crucial to consider non-toxic dinnerware alternatives.
+Plastic dinnerware contains toxic chemicals which may lead to early puberty, low sperm count, hyperactivity, and aggressiveness – to name a few.

-Well, in this ultimate guide, we break through the confusion and tell you exactly what materials to avoid and why, their safer counterparts, and the best kid’s dinnerware options on the internet.
+So, in this ultimate guide, you’ll bust through the confusion and discover which materials to avoid – and why.
+Then, their safer counterparts.
+And finally, the best kid’s dinnerware sets on the internet.

 Why Choose Eco-Friendly Kids Dinnerware?

-Although we adults have no issues with our steel silverware and dishware made from glass and ceramic, kids and toddlers are another story.
+Although adults have no issues with glass or ceramic dishware, kids and toddlers do.

-They like to test these items’ outer boundaries, and then, we all know what happens…
+Children love testing these items’ outer boundaries, and then, we all know what happens:

-Because of this, kids usually use plastic dinnerware.
+Because of this, kids often use shatter-proof plastic dinnerware.

-So, let’s first look at why plastic exists, the chemicals it contains, and other toxins you should be mindful of.
+So, let’s first look at why plastic exists, the chemicals it contains, and other toxins you should kick to the curb.

 Why Plastic is Used